 Section II: Foundations of Faith

-Take at least 9 hours of religion coursework Complete the religion requirement for the Associate Degree as listed in the General Education Requirements section of this catalog.
-The requirement includes 9 hours of coursework as follows:
+Take at least 9 hours of religion coursework9Complete the religion requirement for the Associate Degree as1listed on p.
+42 of this catalog.
+The requirement includes 9 hours9of coursework as follows:

 Studying Scripture: Take an elective course, if needed.